sudhanshu-singh03/EkartGo/flipkart-main/README.md

 ![Screenshot from 2021-11-01 18-09-33](https://user-images.githubusercontent.com/91063960/139678737-8d069f75-9d7f-44ff-8e37-4be34ebc95cd.png)

-Flipkart is one of the best and trending eCommerce sites with a presence throughout India.
-The online shopping website is for Buying and Selling products online within the network.
+The online shopping website : EkartGo is for Buying and Selling products online within the network.

-Flipkart clone is a ready-made remarkable multi-vendor eCommerce site built-in compleatly JavaScript that helps Entrepreneurs can start their own business like Flipkart, which allows the vendors to add products & users to buy the products easily with just a click.
+EkartGo is a ready-made remarkable multi-vendor eCommerce site built-in compleatly JavaScript that helps Entrepreneurs can start their own business like Flipkart, which allows the vendors to add products & users to buy the products easily with just a click.
 ## Tech Stack

   - **MERN STACK**